Student Tuition Refunds

 - Written documentation of an illness, accident, injury, or situation which could not be influenced, planned for, or prevented by the student and which subsequently caused a change in the class schedule, thus changing the assessment.
 This provision specifically excludes conditions or chronic illnesses that remain static and are known to the student at the time of registration.
 (This applies for student or immediate family only.
 Immediate family includes spouse, children, parent, step-parent, grandparent, and step-grandparent.)

 - Written documentation of substantiated circumstances involving deadlines where a student has in good faith relied on information provided by a named College official, or the official’s interpretations of the text of a College document or publication, and was consequently misled or mistaken about its terms.
+Please note printed/published material, such as registration forms, guide sheets, class schedule information, web directions, and the catalog take precedence over verbal information.

 - Decisions will only address whether an adjustment of fees will be made.
 Grade assignments and other academic issues are not within the scope of these procedures and should be addressed to the appropriate Vice Chancellor.